ncatlab/nlab-content/pages/4/5/0/0/54/content.md

 ## column
  {#column}

-I am writing an irregular column at [PhysicsForums](https://www.physicsforums.com).
+I am writing an irregular column at [PhysicsForums Insights](https://www.physicsforums.com/insights/).
 Recent articles in the series include these:

 * _[It was 20 years ago today -- the M-theory conjecture](https://www.physicsforums.com/insights/20-years-ago-today-m-theory-conjecture/)_